 - Respite care and holiday care and assistance with Direct Payments for respite care provided by Autism and Challenging Behaviour trained workers for help and support at home and in the community after school and on weekends (available to families eligible to respite care services from their local authority)

 - Assistance with applications to charities and other organisations regarding additional funding, e.g. for equipment, e.g. Ipad required as AAC communication device (needs and means tested)

-Read what our former clients say about our services
+Here is what our former clients offered as unsolicited feedback about our services: